 Number of Beaches - 34 but only 6 are considered swimmable.
 Only three beaches have public facilities.

 Highest Peak - Kamakou (4,961 feet above sea level)

 Visitors, Lodging and Popular Attractions

 Number of Visitors Annually - Approx. 75,000

-Principal Resort Areas - In West Moloka'i, the principal resort areas are the Kaluakoi Resort and Maunaloa Town (both currently closed); in Central Moloka'i, Kaunakakai; and on the East End there are several bed & breakfast hideaways, vacation rentals, and condominiums.
+Principal Resort Areas - In West Moloka'i you'll find the Kaluakoi Villas; in South Moloka'i there is one hotel, the Hotel Moloka'i; throughout the island there are several privately owned bed & breakfast hideaways, vacation rentals, and condominiums.

 Number of Hotels/Resort - 1

 Number of Bed & Breakfast Inns - 3